cangeorgecode/marketing-playbook-for-small-account/README.md

 # The Marketing Playbook for Solopreneurs Who Hate Marketing
-(works even if you have 200 followers)

-This guide is for people who love building stuff but hate creating content and hate marketing even more.
-I am writing this with zero results to show yet.
-I have less than 300 followers right now and I have made $0 from Instagram so far.
-But the robot already runs every day without me touching anything.
-That’s the whole point of this guide.

-### Why I picked Instagram (even though I hate it)
-Among text, pictures, and video, short-form video is the hardest to create.
-It takes the most time, the most energy, and the most creativity.
-If I can automate the hardest thing, everything else becomes easy.
-That’s why I chose Instagram Reels.
+I am a self-taught developer who struggled with marketing big time.

+## How I used to do marketing before

+1. I tried to record myself everyday
+2. Post daily (if I feel like it)
+3. Burnt out and don't know what content I can talk about
+4. Gave up after a few days

+## How I do marketing now

+1. I write the scripts based on 2-3 pain points that I have experienced
+2. I use my own program to create reels without filming even 1 second of content
+3. My program automatically uploads to Instagram using the official API
+4. My program doesn't complain and it doesn't burnout

-### How to find your product idea (the beginner way)
+### How I found my product idea after trying 100s of ideas, shipped 20 SaaS
 You don’t need to “find” ideas.
 You just decide the life you want, then every single thing that blocks you from that life becomes your product.

 Example:
 I wanted to run an online business from anywhere, on my own schedule.
 The biggest block?
 I hate creating content.
 It’s boring, repetitive, and takes hours to film and edit.
-So I built a robot that creates and posts Reels for me.
+So I built a bot that creates and posts Reels for me, which becomes my product
-That robot is now my product.

 Your turn:
 Ask yourself – what kind of life do you really want?